What was D-Day?

-A channel storm delayed the invasion, which the Allies had originally scheduled for June 5th, 1944.
+A channel storm delayed the landings, which the Allies had originally scheduled for June 5th, 1944.
 The weather improved just enough on June 6th to carry out the landings.
 This meant that most of the assault troops had to endure an extra day at sea in extremely rough conditions.
 Seasickness was common.
 The Canadian Scottish Regiment’s war diary noted: “In spite of the anti-seasick pills, which were taken by all ranks last night and this morning, Bags, vomit” were used by many.

-The weather had several broad effects on the landing.
-First, it afforded the invasion force protection from enemy air and naval activity.
+The weather had several broad effects on the landings.
+First, it afforded the allied force protection from enemy air and naval activity.
 Second, it contributed to the surprise the landings achieved.
 German generals, including Field Marshal Erwin Rommel, did not expect a landing in this weather and were, in many cases, not at their respective headquarters (Rommel was visiting his wife in Germany and others were in Paris conducting war games).

 The weather scattered the airborne forces and made it difficult for some units to accomplish their missions.
 This wide scale dispersion did, however, contribute to the German confusion as to the location of the main Allied effort.

 The troops at sea would have had little idea of this bigger picture.
 What mattered to them was the small sector of the beach they were assigned.
 In some sectors of Juno Beach, the swimming (Duplex Drive) Sherman tanks were not launched with the assaulting infantry due to the danger of sinking in the high seas.
 In other sectors, especially Omaha, the tanks launched too far from the coast and many failed to make it to the beach, often taking their crews to a watery grave in the channel.